sagemath/trac_to_gh/Issue 6575.md

 # Issue 6575: notebook bug in do_sage_extension_preparsing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6575

 Original creator: was